Who Am I?

 I have a Masters in English Literature and Creative Writing from the University of Windsor.
 I hope to one day pursue a PhD in creative writing, and become a creative writing professor.

-My writing has appeared in a number of publications including The Windsor Review, Generation Magazine, and the these pills don’t come in my skin tone anthology for BIPOC writers.
+My writing has appeared in a number of publications including The Windsor Review, Generation Magazine, Feckless Cunt, and the these pills don’t come in my skin tone anthology for BIPOC writers.
 My writing has also won several awards including the Alistair & Anita MacLeod Prize in Creative Writing in 2011, and the Dr. Eugene McNamara Award for poetry in 2013.
+Her debut poetry chapbook “Aorta” was published by ZED Press in April 2018.
+She’s currently working on her first novel thanks to an OAC grant.

-When not writing, I enjoy reading fantasy and science fiction novels, overanalyzing things, photo-blogging, dancing with faeries in the woods, and drinking copious amounts of tea.
+When not writing or creating art, I enjoy reading fantasy and science fiction novels, over-analyzing things, photo-blogging, dancing with faeries in the woods, and drinking copious amounts of tea.